AXIS Sensor Metrics Dashboard

 5. Download could take a while depending on the file size.

-Remove data source
+Remove a data source

-4. Select Remove in the drop-down menu.
+3. Select Remove in the drop-down menu.

-5. Click Yes to confirm.
+4. Click Yes to confirm.

 Add a serial Modbus data source

-1. Click + Add Data source.
+1. Click + Add data source.

 2. Type the name of the source.